openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

   * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
   * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).
   * `display`: OPTIONAL.
 String value of a display name for the claim.

+It is dependent on the credential format, where the requested claims will appear.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above

 ```